Kumasi J. Barnett

-Kumasi J. Barnett was born in Baltimore, MD, received his MFA from The Ohio State University, and now lives and works in Brooklyn, NY.
+Kumasi J. Barnett received his MFA from The Ohio State University, and lives and works in Baltimore, MD.
 Influenced by the aesthetics and narratives of comic books, his work subverts and imbues the often timeless genre with a present day social consciousness.
 Barnett frequently paints directly over old copies of comic books, changing their narratives into critiques of police brutality, racial profiling, and more broadly, systemic racism.
 Barnett’s works have been exhibited widely both in the United States and abroad.
 Recent exhibitions have included Lowell Ryan Projects, Los Angeles, CA; a solo booth at the SPRING/BREAK Art Show, New York, NY; City Lore, New York, NY; Con-Artist Collective, New York, NY; The Arsenal Gallery, New York, NY; Sulphur Bath Studio, Brooklyn, NY; and The Brooklyn Public Library, Brooklyn, NY.
-Museum exhibitions include the Zeitz Museum of Contemporary Art Africa in Cape Town, South Africa; The Boca Raton Museum of Art, Boca Raton, FL; and most recently the Verge Center for the Arts, Sacramento, CA. Barnett’s work has been featured in Artforum, Hyperallergic, Huffington Post, and The Guardian, among others.
+Museum exhibitions include the Zeitz Museum of Contemporary Art Africa in Cape Town, South Africa; The Boca Raton Museum of Art, Boca Raton, FL; and most recently the Verge Center for the Arts, Sacramento, CA. Barnett’s work has been featured in Artforum, Vibe, Hyperallergic, AMMO, Huffington Post, and The Guardian, among others.